Ears are clipped and tagged without anesthetic or painkillers.

 Overgrown hooves, anxious looks.

-Meanwhile, the mothers are milked through a meticulously motorized and computerized system.
+Meanwhile, the mothers are milked through a computerized system.

 The sickly, fly-covered calf we saw earlier in the day is now dead.